 Telephone +44 (0)121 414 4637

 Rachel Wright is a Postdoctoral Research Fellow working in the Sensory Motor Neuroscience research group.
+Her work involves motion capture to analyse aspects of human movement and balance control.
 Her current research is funded by The Stroke Association and investigates auditory cueing in walking and stepping.